YinHK-gameDev/unity-learn/art & graphics/materials/README.md

 #### Shader
 Use this drop-down menu to assign a **shader asset** to this material.
 (Shaders assets are organised according to their name).
 You can also click edit button to edit your **shader asset** (**`.shader`** extension).

+#### Properties
+> The properties that the Unity Editor displays for a material depend on the **material properties defined in the shader** that the material uses.
+That means if different shader may have different **material properties**.

 ### Physically Based Rendering Material Validator

 The Physically Based Rendering Material Validator is a draw mode in the Scene